intenex/A02-Go-Fish-Practice-Assessment/README.md

 ## Rules

 * You have **1 hour** for the assessment.
-Do not worry if you do not complete all the assessment; finish as much as you can.
+Do not worry if you do not complete all of the assessment; finish as much as you can.
 * Descriptions of each method to implement are written into the `lib/` files.
 For each `lib/` file, there is a corresponding `spec/` file.
 * Run the specs as you solve the assessment.
 Solve the assessment in this order:

 ```
+bundle exec rspec spec/card_spec.rb
 bundle exec rspec spec/deck_spec.rb
 bundle exec rspec spec/hand_spec.rb
 bundle exec rspec spec/player_spec.rb
+bundle exec rspec spec/game_spec.rb
 ```

 * To run one specific spec, add `:line_number` at the end.
 For example, `bundle exec rspec spec/deck_spec.rb:30`